KhronosGroup/Vulkan-Guide/chapters/queues.md

 You can only submit work to a `VkQueue` from one thread at a time, but different threads can submit work to different a `VkQueue` simultaneously.

-The concept of a `vkQueue` is implementation-defined.
-Some hardware have multiple hardware queues and submitting work to multiple `vkQueue` will proceed independently and concurrently in the hardware.
-Some implementation will do some scheduling at a kernel driver level before being submitted to the hardware.
-There is no current way in Vulkan to expose the exact details how each `vkQueue` is mapped to the implementation.
+How a `vkQueue` is mapped to the underlying hardware is implementation-defined.
+Some implementations will have multiple hardware queues and submitting work to multiple `vkQueue`s will proceed independently and concurrently.
+Some implementations will do scheduling at a kernel driver level before submitting work to the hardware.
+There is no current way in Vulkan to expose the exact details how each `vkQueue` is mapped.

-> Not all applications will require or benefit from mulitple queues.
+> Not all applications will require or benefit from multiple queues.
 It is reasonable for an application to have a single "universal" graphics supported queue to submit all the work to the GPU.

 # Queue Family

 There are various types of operations a `VkQueue` can support.
-A "Queue Family" just describes a set of `VkQueue` that have common properties and support the same functionality, as advertised in `VkQueueFamilyProperties`.
+A "Queue Family" just describes a set of `VkQueue`s that have common properties and support the same functionality, as advertised in `VkQueueFamilyProperties`.

 The following are the queue operations found in [VkQueueFlagBits](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkQueueFlagBits.html):